-The procedures below pertain to alleged violations or misapplications of College and/or course academic policies and do not apply to other areas with separate forms of redress, such as issues of sexual harassment, discrimination or discipline, which are addressed elsewhere on the College website.
+The procedures below pertain to alleged violations or misapplications of SUNY Old Westbury and/or course academic policies and do not apply to other areas with separate forms of redress, such as issues of sexual harassment, discrimination or discipline, which are addressed elsewhere on the SUNY Old Westbury website.
 They are also directed at a student grievance alleging that he or she has been treated unfairly, in violation of established academic policy or practice.
-The procedures below reflect the college’s commitment to a fair and prompt resolution of student academic grievances.
+The procedures below reflect our University’s commitment to a fair and prompt resolution of student academic grievances.
 Students should be aware that a review of grade procedure may result in a grade being raised, lowered, or not changed.

 An academic grievance shall include, but not be restricted to, a complaint by a student:

 a.
-That the College’s academic regulations and/or policies have been violated or misapplied to him or her;
+That the University’s academic regulations and/or policies have been violated or misapplied to him or her;

 b.
-That he or she has been treated unfairly, based upon established College academic policies.
+That he or she has been treated unfairly, based upon established University academic policies.

 The review of grievances or appeals shall usually be limited to the following considerations: